S2: Photogrammetric Optode Co-Registration

 Snirf files store next to the actual time series data also the probe geometry, i.e. 3D coordinates of each source and detector.
 To label the optodes found in the photogrammetric scan, we map each optode to its counterpart in the snirf file.

 The snirf coordinates are written during the data acquisition and are typically obtained by arranging the montage on a template head like ICBM-152 or colin27.
-So despite their similarity, the probe geometries in the snirf file and those from the head scan have differences because of different head geometries aand different coordinate systems.
+So despite their similarity, the probe geometries in the snirf file and those from the head scan have differences because of different head geometries and different coordinate systems.

 6.1 Load the montage information from .snirf file